bryanmcnett/aabo/README.md

 ![A bounding triangle of maximum axis values](images/triangle_max.png)

-When testing for intersection, if the query’s maxA < the object’s minA (or B or C), they do not intersect.
-The above two triangles don't intersect, because maxA < minA.
+When testing for intersection, if the down triangle's maxA < the up triangle's minA (or B or C), the triangles do not intersect.
+The above triangles don't intersect, because maxA < minA.

 ```
 bool Intersects(UpTriangle u, DownTriangle d)